ApamaCommunity/apama-log-analyzer/README.rst

 In recent versions of Excel, selecting cell B2 and then View > Split is useful for ensuring the datetime and header row are always visible as you scroll.

+It may be worth adding a trendline to your Excel graphs to smooth out any short-term artifacts, e.g. a moving average with a period of around 20 samples (=100s) can be useful when graphing the send (tx) rate in cases where the rate jumps between 2 or 3 values (as a result of the interaction between the 5 second log sample period and the batching of message sending within the correlator).

 Resources
 =========